Viva la Vida parade down Congress Ave. in Austin, Texas

-Window wrap at Mexic-Arte Museum
+Window wrap

-Window wrap at Mexic-Arte Museum
+Window wrap

 The Calavera Mural Wall is a way that Mexic-Arte Museum allows the community to commemorate loved ones who have passed.
 Anyone from the community can visit the Museum Store or go online and purchase a spot on the wall which will have the name of the loved one painted under a calavera (skull).
 I revised the skull logo icon as a stencil that could be airbrushed on the wall in our signature Viva la Vida brand colors.

-Calavera Mural Wall (detail).
-Photo by Mario Villanueva
+Calavera Mural Wall (detail), Photo by Mario Villanueva

-Digital ad
+Digital ads

 Rack cards